DEFRA/cyltfr/spatial-data-loader/scripts/load_scripts/README.md

 # Enable use of module specific environment variables
 # Add the following line to .profile
-source $HOME/ltfri/spatial-data-loader/etc/.profile
+source $HOME/ltfri/spatial-data-loader/scripts/load_scripts/ltfri/etc/.profile

 # Source ~/.profile or logout/login or reboot for .profile changes to take effect

-# Copy the long term flood risk subset layers to the location specified by
+# Copy the long term flood risk subset layers to the ltfri Amazon S3 bucket
-# the environment variable LTFRI_GDB_ROOT in $HOME/ltfri/spatial-data-loader/etc/.profile

-# for each dataset that you wish to load
+# For each dataset that you wish to load
 # cd into corresponding load_scripts folder
-# exceute the shell script, will often take several hours to run
+# execute the shell script, will often take several hours to run
 # will copy data from s3 bucket to local data folder and then load/clean in database

 ./load-data.sh

+# Ensure that the tile cache is regenerated.
+Log into Geoserver web admin site
+# Click on Tile Layers.
+Click on Seed/Truncate adjacent option adjacent to layer.
+# Number of tasks to use: 8
+# Type of operation: Reseed - regenerate all tiles
+# Grid Set: EPSG:27700
+# Format: image/png
+# Zoom start: 00
+# Zoom stop: 07
+# Click Submit Button
+# Check Geoserver Logs for errors.
+Surface water data may error - if so create in batches e.g
+# Zoom level 00 - 02, 03 - 04 ...
+6-7

+# If data needs to be exported from development database
+# Export using PGAdmin.
+Right click on table to export.
+# Choose Backup, enter a filename, select data only and ignore tablespace.